ankita-1301/fullstack-coding-challenge/README.md

 ### Screenshots

-The application consists of 3 pages- 1st is the home page where are the car's/vehicle's meta-data are listed for the sale, 2nd is the form page where one add the details of the vehicle and create a listing and 3rd is the vehicle page where the rest of details of the vehicle is displayed.
+The application consists of 3 pages-

 ##### Home Page